sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/02_types_of_uas.md

 # Types of UAS Platforms

-In this section, we will go over the types of UAS and their advantages and limitations.
+In this section, we will go over the types of Unoccupied Aircraft Systems (UAS, also known as drones) and their advantages and limitations.

 # Overview